 - Restrooms should be kept clean and stocked.

-- When seeking outside concession vendors, propose a revenue sharing model or request that the vendor provide complimentary food for LOC staff and volunteers.
+- When seeking outside concession vendors, propose a revenue-sharing model or request that the vendor provide complimentary food for LOC staff and volunteers.

-- Canvas LOC members for potential value-In-kind donations of equipment.
+- Canvas LOC members for potential value-in-kind donations of equipment.

 - Produce a logistics form that identifies the equipment and supplies needed for each area of responsibility.